 What advice would you give to a team considering to go remote?

-Communication is key – if you are not able to collaborate and connect, then you won’t be able to move forward.
-Companies considering remote work should encourage healthy work habits.
+Communication is everything.
+If you aren’t able to collaborate and connect, you won’t be able to move forward.
+Companies considering remote work should encourage healthy work habits, not expect their team to get more done just because they aren’t in an office.
 Being remote means flexibility for personal appointments, which is great, but it can also lead to forgetting to take your personal time.
-Encourage people to take their time and avoid burn-outs!

 Just because a distributed organizational structure has worked well for us, it may not be the right decision for everyone.
 Always begin with the end in mind.
 Starting with your strategy, ask yourself what you want your product and organization to achieve.
 If remote work ultimately lines up with your vision and goals, then it might be worth investigating further.